mhgbrown/cached_resource/README.md

 ## Compatibility

 CachedResource is designed to be framework agnostic, but will hook into Rails for caching and logging if available.
-CachedResource supports from the following ActiveSupport/Rails (right) and Ruby (down) version combinations:
+CachedResource supports the following ActiveSupport/Rails (right) and Ruby (down) version combinations:

 | | 🛤️ 4.2 | 🛤️ 5.0 | 🛤️ 5.1 | 🛤️ 6.0 | 🛤️ 6.1 | 🛤️ 7.0 |
 |-------|-----|-----|-----|-----|-----|-----|